 Jack Donovan – The Early Years, Meeting Gorgeous George

-Jack Dunnavant was born in Alabama and had a rough start in wrestling as a referee in Georgia where he claims that at the beginning, he wasn’t smartened up completely.
-This led to him making mistakes, causing people who weren’t intended to lose, to do so and vice-versa.
+Jack Dunnavant was born in Alabama and had a rough start in wrestling as a referee in Georgia, where he claims that he wasn’t smartened up completely at the beginning.
+This led to him making mistakes, causing people who weren’t intended to lose to do so, and vice-versa.

-A couple of years later in 1956, while still learning the ins and outs of the business, he was tasked with the "privilege" of driving Gorgeous George around and making sure he appeared sober on the dates scheduled.
+A couple of years later, in 1956, while still learning the ins and outs of the business, he was tasked with the "privilege" of driving the incomparably and eccentric Gorgeous George around, making sure he appeared sober on the dates scheduled.

 He continues, "I did that for about five months but had to give it up.
 I couldn’t take it.
 I don’t care where you went or how close you watched him.
 That man could get whiskey somewhere.
 I never drank, so it was hard for me to understand."

-As a wrestler, he continued to use his real name until 1958 when he started to call himself "Irish" Jack Donovan.
-But when he was told his mannerisms were similar to the way Gorgeous George performed in the ring, he became "Dandy" Jack Donovan, the name most remember him by.
+As a wrestler, he continued to use his real name until 1958, when he started to call himself "Irish" Jack Donovan.
+But when he was told his mannerisms were similar to how Gorgeous George performed in the ring, he became "Dandy" Jack Donovan, the name most remember him by.

 Jack Donovan Teams Up With Buddy Colt